GaganAgarwal77/ChitChat/README.md

 A simple chat application built on firebase and react

 ## Running Instructions
+Add your firebase config to src/firebase.js and then do:
 - `npm install`
 - `yarn start` or `npm start`